DalenPlanestrider/lahar/README.md

 The authoritative source of Lahar's documentation is the header itself.
 See the preamble at the beginning for the overview, as well as compile-time configuration options.
 Every public function has doc comments.

 ## License
-Lahar is released under the MIT license
+Lahar is released under the zlib license